Original Billing

 Last update

-This Billing Guide outlines California’s workers' compensation billing requirements and DaisyBill’s resources for filing compliant medical bills.
+This Billing Guide outlines California’s workers' compensation billing requirements and daisyBill’s resources for filing compliant medical bills.

 Billing Form Requirements

-This table is a guide to DaisyBill's resources on DWC required forms for compliant paper and electronic workers’ comp billing in California.
+This table is a guide to daisyBill's resources on DWC required forms for compliant paper and electronic workers’ comp billing in California.

 Forms